On Resilient Graph Spanners: Introduction

 \textbf{Our contribution.} To obtain spanners whose distances are resilient to transient edge failures, the fragility of each edge in the spanner must be as close as possible to its fragility in the original graph.
-In this perspective, we say that a spanner $S$ of $G$ is \emph{$\sigma$-resilient} if $\frag_S(e) \leq \max\{\sigma, \frag_G(e)\}$ for each edge $e \in S$, where $\sigma$ is a positive integer.
+In this perspective, given a positive $\sigma$, we say that a spanner $S$ of $G$ is \emph{$\sigma$-resilient} if $\frag_S(e) \leq \max\{\sigma, \frag_G(e)\}$ for each edge $e \in S$, where $\sigma \geq 1$.
 Note that in case of unweighted graphs, for $\sigma=2$ this is equivalent to $\frag_S(e) = \frag_G(e)$.
-We remark that finding sparse $2$-resilient spanners may be an overly ambitious goal, as we prove that there exists a family of dense graphs for which the only $2$-resilient spanner coincides with the graph itself. \commento{ In general, a spanner that preserves, for each edge, exactly the same fragility as in the original graph can be very dense.
-An example is given by the complement of the intersection graph of all the $k$-sets contained in a $3k$-set.
-In this graph there is a vertex for each subset of size $k$ of a set of size $3k$, and two vertices are adjacent if and only if the corresponding $k$-sets are disjoint.
-This graph has $\Theta\left(n^{1.726}\right)$ edges, and although it contains proper subgraphs that are 2-spanners, the only 2-spanner that preserves the fragility of each edge is the graph itself.
-In order to obtain sparser resilient spanners, in the definition of resilience we allow the fragility of an edge to increase up to a threshold $\sigma$. } It can be easily seen that in general $(\alpha,\beta)$-spanners are not $\sigma$-resilient.
+We show that finding sparse $2$-resilient spanners may be an overly ambitious goal, as we prove that there exists a family of dense graphs for which the only $2$-resilient spanner coincides with the graph itself.
+It can be easily seen that, in general, spanners are not necessarily $\sigma$-resilient.
 Furthermore, it can be shown that even edge fault-tolerant multiplicative $t$-spanners are not $\sigma$-resilient, since they can only guarantee that the fragility of a spanner edge is at most $t$ times its fragility in the graph.
 In fact, we exhibit 1-edge fault tolerant $t$-spanners, for any $t \geq 3$, with edges whose fragility in the spanner is at least $t/2$ times their fragility in $G$.

+It seems quite natural to ask whether sparse $\sigma$-resilient spanners exist, and how efficiently they can be computed.
+We show that it is possible to compute $\sigma$-resilient $3$-spanners containing $O(W \cdot n^{3/2})$ edges for graphs with positive edge weights in $[w_{\mathrm{min}},w_{\mathrm{max}}]$, where $W = \frac{w_{\mathrm{max}}}{w_{\mathrm{min}}}$.
+The size is optimal for small edge weights. \commento{ In the case of unweighted graphs, in addition we are also able to compute (1,2)-spanners and (2,1)-spanners of optimal asymptotic size (i.e., containing $O(n^{3/2})$ edges)} The total time required to compute our spanners is $O(mn + n^2 \log n)$ in the worst case.
+To compute our $\sigma$-resilient spanners, we start from a non-resilient spanner, and then add to it $O(W \cdot n^{3/2})$ edges from a carefully chosen set of short cycles in the original graph.
+The algorithm is simple and thus amenable to practical implementations, while the upper bound on the number of added edges is derived from sophisticated combinatorial arguments.